-The introductory session provides the opportunity to meet your moderators and fellow seminar members.
-The seminar also provides an opportunity to discuss the opening comments from the department Chairman and prepare for the "Naval Way of War" lecture presented the following day.
-Readings from JMO-01 and JMO-02 will be highlighted by the moderator during this initial meeting, providing the first opportunity for the seminar to discuss key professional concepts.
+The introductory session provides the opportunity to meet your moderators and fellow seminar members as well as discuss the opening comments from the department Chairman.
+Readings from JMO-01 and JMO-02 will be highlighted by the moderator team during this initial meeting, providing the first opportunity for the seminar to discuss key professional concepts.
 These readings are considered foundational to the course and their content will be explored throughout the following thirteen weeks.